 I’m not positive but, sometimes they’re just gone one day.
 Other times there’s a message like “It’s been real, sorry we have to quit” (and they don’t say why).
-I’ve not seen it myself but I’ve heard of FBI/DOJ takeovers of PED sites where SARMS are sold, too.
-My guess is they get a warning or visit from some agency, probably linking them back to places online where it was apparent they had an active knowledge and participating interest in their products being used contrary to their official IND classification, and there’s some kind of very compelling discussion that takes place that scares them off.
+I’ve not seen it myself but I’ve heard of FBI/DOJ takedowns of PED sites where SARMS are sold, too.
+My guess is they get a warning or visit from some agency, probably linking them back to places online where it was apparent they had active knowledge their products were being used contrary to their official IND classification, and probably there’s some kind of very compelling discussion that takes place that scares them off.

 So you’re not on any of these forums?